 Entering in Shady Business Dealings

 The most common shady ‘investment’ guys make here is trying to get around the land ownership prohibition.
-Listen, if you don’t have Filipino blood or you’re not a citizen or resident you can rent, lease, or own a condo–that’s it!
+Listen, if you’re not a citizen or resident you may rent, lease, or own a condo–that’s it!
 I’ve seen so many guys try to do some stupid tricks like setting up a paper corporation or even using a fake Philippine ID and they always get screwed.
 What usually happens is the girl (or her family) will sell the land and keep the profits and if he tries to get any of the money he’s disposed of.

 Forgetting They Are Not in a 1st World Country

 Mr. Rawlingson was no stranger to controversy, constantly embroiled in disputes with his neighbors.
 The New Zealander often spoke out publicly against the mayor and a few other officials over what he perceived as unfair treatment in a land dispute.
 It is reported that in an argument with his barangay captain the official told him to ‘get f—‘.
-His neighbors even signed a petition to get him deported from The Philippines but when that didn’t work they took other measures.
+His neighbors even signed a petition to get him deported from The Philippines.
+When that didn’t work they took other measures.

 Making False Promises